 Many people know that the terms “Episcopal” and “evangelical” are related to Christianity, but they aren’t sure how.
-The words look and sound partially the same, which is a source of confusion for some.
-Because both terms are connected to the Christian faith, there is an overlapping meaning between them.
+The words look and sound partially the same, which is confusing for some.
+Because both terms are connected to the Christian faith, they have overlapping meanings.
 But there are important differences, too.

 What do the terms “Episcopal” and “evangelical” mean exactly?
 How do their origins, practices, and worldview compare?
 What does each believe about the Bible, the Trinity, and the person and work of Jesus Christ?
 Keep reading to learn the answers to these questions and others.

 Also, see Episcopalian vs. Baptist: What’s the Difference? to learn more.